Samuel-Lubliner/Belay-Board-Simple/README.md

 # Belay Board
 Hello, my name is Sam Lubliner.
 I am a full stack software developer apprentice.
 I drew on my experience as a coach in the climbing industry to create a web application for scheduling climbing sessions and finding climbing partners.

+## Run locally
+Run `rake dev:reset` to reset the database and generate sample data with users, availabilities, event_requests, comments, and friend_requests.

+Run `Bin/dev` to start up the development environment and server.

+Stop the server before rerunning `rake dev:reset`

+Users: Sam, Ben, Olivia, Rashid, Robbie, Julia, plus 10 FAKER users

+login with:
+Email: {lowercase username}@example.com
+Password: password

+Log in as Sam or Ben to respond to event requests or make requests.

+Users other than sam and ben have already made event requests.

+Feel free to sign up and create new users.

 ## Pain points
 I want to climb, however I need to find a partner and coordinate availabilities.